DavidMercier/TriDiMap/doc/getting_started.rst

 	- Set the colorbar (number of steps, log scale, normalization...)
 	- Add markers, min/max values...

+* 5) Get values from the map by clicking on a pixel.

-* 5) Buttons to save data (screenshots, .xls file...), to open the 2nd GUI (maps correlation) or to quit...
+* 6) Buttons to save data (screenshots, .xls file...), to open the 2nd GUI (maps correlation) or to quit...

 Check the different file format possible to import in the TriDiMap toolbox: `File formats <https://tridimap.readthedocs.io/en/latest/examples.html>`_